-To get a good aerial shot, you need to plan to be in the sky at the right time, know how to avoid window reflection, and be able to take the photo at a quick enough shutter speed that the motion of the airplane doesn’t make the image blurry.
+To get a good aerial shot, you need to plan to be in the sky at the right time, know how to avoid window reflection, and take the photo at a quick enough shutter speed that the airplane’s motion doesn’t make the image blurry.

 For all these reasons, a good aerial shot is that much more impressive than a good shot taken on land.
-In this article we have selected 10 Amazing Aerial Views from cities to learn from the best Urban Planned metropolis.
+This article has selected 20 Amazing Aerial Views from cities to learn from the best urban planned metropolis.

-Paris, France is a major European city and a global center for art, fashion, gastronomy and culture.
-Its picturesque 19th-century cityscape is crisscrossed by wide boulevards and the River Seine.
-Beyond such landmarks as the Eiffel Tower and the 12th-century, Gothic Notre-Dame cathedral, the city is known for its cafe culture, and designer boutiques along the Rue du Faubourg Saint-Honoré.
+Paris, France, is a major European city and a global center for art, fashion, gastronomy, and culture.
+Wide boulevards and the River Seine crisscross its picturesque 19th-century cityscape.
+Beyond such landmarks as the Eiffel Tower and the 12th-century, Gothic Notre-Dame cathedral, the city is known for its cafe culture and designer boutiques along the Rue du Faubourg Saint-Honoré.

-Nördlingen is a town in the Donau-Ries district, in Swabia, Bavaria, Germany, with a population of approximately 24,000.
-It was first mentioned in recorded history in 898, and in 1998 the town celebrated its 1100th anniversary.
+Nördlingen is a town in the Donau-Ries district, in Swabia, Bavaria, Germany, with a population of approximately 24,000 people.
+It was first mentioned in recorded history in 898, and in 1998 the town celebrated its 11th anniversary.
 The town was the location of two battles during the Thirty Years’ War, which took place between 1618–1648.
-Today it is one of only three towns in Germany that still has a completely established city wall, the other two being Rothenburg ob der Tauber and Dinkelsbühl.
+Today it is one of only three towns in Germany with a completely established city wall, the other two being Rothenburg ob der Tauber and Dinkelsbühl.

 03. Bern, Switzerland

-The city of Bern or Berne is the de facto capital of Switzerland, referred to by the Swiss as their federal city.
+The city of Bern or Berne is Switzerland’s de facto capital, referred to by the Swiss as their federal city.
 With a population of 140,924 (February 2016), Bern is the fourth most populous city in Switzerland.
 The Bern agglomeration, which includes 36 municipalities, had a population of 406,900 in 2014.
-Bern is also the capital of the Canton of Bern, the second most populous of Switzerland’s cantons.
+Bern is also the capital of the Canton of Bern, the second-most populous of Switzerland’s cantons.

 04. New York City, USA

 New York City, USA.
-Home to some of the most iconic places in the world like Central Park and Times Square, New York City is the most heavily populated city in the United States.
-Some soures have ranked New York as the most photographed city in the world.
+Home to some of the most iconic places globally, like Central Park and Times Square, New York City is the most heavily populated city in the United States.
+Some sources have ranked New York as the most photographed city in the world.
 This picture demonstrates how huge Central Park is, especially in such a densely packed city.
-Its real-estate value has been appraised at $528.7 billion dollars.
+Its real-estate value has been appraised at 528.7 billion dollars.

 05. Rio de Janeiro, Brasil